cmd-stream/cmd-stream-go/README.md

 # Brief cmd-stream-go Description
 - Can work over TCP, TLS or mutual TLS.
-- The client is asynchronous and can be used by several goroutines simultaneously.
-- Only one connection is used per client.
+- Has an asynchronous client that uses only one connection for both sending commands and receiving results.
+- Supports the server streaming, i.e. a command can send back multiple results (client streaming is not directly supported, but can also be implemented).
-- Supports a deadline for sending a command or result.
+- Supports deadlines for sending commands and results.
 - Supports timeouts.
-- Supports the server streaming, i.e. a command can send back multiple results (client streaming is not directly supported, but can also be implemented).
-- The server can configure the client.
 - Supports reconnect feature.
 - Supports keepalive feature.
 - Can work with various serialization formats.